Back to Blog

 Export checklist

-• Square canvas, centered icon with safe padding
+• Square canvas, icon centered with 10–15% padding around all edges

-• Optional: hand off vector paths to Illustrator/Figma and export SVG
+• Vector paths handed off to Illustrator/Figma and exported as SVG

 FAQ